Unity over Division

 Unite has launched its Unity over Division campaign in response to the rise of the far right in Britain and across Europe.

 Far right political parties and groups are trying to gain a foothold in our communities.
 They are using people’s unhappiness at the loss of services and affordable housing to try to divide our communities and set neighbour against neighbour.

 At a time of many years of failed Tory austerity, the longest pay squeeze for decades, increasingly insecure work and our NHS stretched to breaking point, these groups are diverting working class anger away from the real issues and twisting people’s pride in their country.

-We all know there are problems in our communities and wider society, but scapegoating any particular group serves no purpose.
-It just distracts us from the real causes of our problems.
+Our message?
+That scapegoating any group of people serves no purpose.
+It just distracts from the real causes of problems in our workplaces and communities.

 Let’s celebrate what we have in common and respect our differences.
 Let’s reject hatred in favour of hope.
 Because we are the many and those that seek to divide us are the few.

 Interested in holding a Unity over Division education programme in your region, sector, branch or local community?
 Email the campaign here for more information.